productml/blurr/README.md

 # Roadmap

-Blurr is all about enabling machine learning and AI teams to run faster.
+Blurr is currently in developer preview.

-~~**Developer Preview 0**: Local transformations only~~
+- ~~Local transformations only~~
+- Spark runner

-**Developer Preview 1**: S3-S3 data transformations
+- S3-S3 data transformations

-**Developer Preview 2**: Add DynamoDB as a Store + Features server for ML production use
+- Add DynamoDB as a Store

-Ingestion connectors to Kafka and Spark
+- Features server